tedchen0001/OSCP-Notes/Off_Sec_PG/Butch(WIP).md

 -- and so on
 ```

 Finally, we know that the password length is 64, so it may have been hashed.
 Because of the length of the password so I guessed that may use SHA-256 hash.
-(Because manually to guess all the passwords too slow and may not be able to restore the original password we try to update directly.)
+(Because manually guessing all the password is too slow and may not be able to restore the original password we try to update directly.)

 ![image](https://github.com/tedchen0001/OSCP-Notes/blob/master/Off_Sec_PG/Pic/Butch/Butch_2022.03.12_16h05m30s_006.png)